DannyVRSE/CLM/README.md

 ### Invoice (Mainnet Canister id: 3742i-7iaaa-aaaab-absqa-cai)

 Handles all creation and updating of invoices.
+The canister also collateralizes invoices.

 ### Credit (Mainnet Canister id: 6eggz-zyaaa-aaaab-abspa-cai)